ethereumjs/ethereumjs-monorepo/README.md

 import level from 'level'
 import rlp from 'rlp'
-import { BN, bufferToHex } from 'ethereumjs-util' import { SecureTrie } from 'merkle-patricia-tree'
+import { BN, bufferToHex } from 'ethereumjs-util' import Account from 'ethereumjs-account' import { SecureTrie as Trie } from 'merkle-patricia-tree'
-import Account from 'ethereumjs-account'

 const stateRoot = 'STATE_ROOT_OF_A_BLOCK'